Uncover Italy’s Best Prosciutto: A Guide to Regional Varieties and Flavors

-Puccia is a small round bread made with pizza dough also found in Salento in southernmost Puglia.
+Puccia is a small round bread made with pizza dough found in Salento in southernmost Puglia.
 Baking in a wood-fired oven produces bread with a crunchy exterior and tender interior.
-Moreover, puccia Salentina is savored as street food with various fillings, including mozzarella and tomatoes, meatballs, sundried tomatoes, cheeses, and salumi.
+Moreover, Puccia Salentina is savored as street food with various fillings, including mozzarella and tomatoes, meatballs, sundried tomatoes, cheeses, and salumi.

 One of Italy’s most revered cheeses, burrata hails from the city of Andria in Puglia’s Murge district.
 This Italian cheese was first made in the 1920s in a farmhouse, or masseria, close to Castel del Monte, known as Masseria Bianchini.
 Burrata was first created to utilize the leftovers from the cheesemaking process.
 First, the remaining pieces of stretched curd fiordilatte were mixed with cream to make the filling.
-Then, the cheesemakers would blow forcibly into a piece of warm, malleable fresh fiordilatte to make the pouch for burrata.
+Then, the cheesemakers would blow forcibly into a bit of warm, malleable, fresh fiordilatte to make the pouch for burrata.